-Cisplatin-based NAC is the standard of care for patients with localized non-metastatic MIBC before RC.3 According to Rosenblatt et al., the rate of complete pathological downstaging after chemotherapy can reach up to 22.7%.
-The authors concluded that the survival benefits of NAC are due to the downstaging of the primary tumor.^{7.11} The addition of NAC to the regimens given to patients undergoing bladder-preservation is nowadays also being implemented in several centers.
-Sternberg et al. posited that bladder sparing can be selected in patients based on their response to NAC.19 Jiang et al. reported a 2-year overall survival of 74% in patients who had NAC then TMT.
-They concluded that NAC followed by TMT can have encouraging oncological outcomes.20 On the other hand, Mirza et al. stated that the benefit of NAC with concurrent chemoradiotherapy is not clearly defined yet.21 Our study has failed to show a positive impact of NAC in TMT patients, although that was not the main hypothesis we were testing.
-The role of NAC will remain unclear until additional evidence is published such as a prospective randomized trial which could provide clarity to the question.21
+Cisplatin-based NAC is the standard of care for patients with localized non-metastatic MIBC before RC.3 According to Rosenblatt et al, the rate of complete pathological downstaging after chemotherapy can reach up to 22.7%.
+The authors concluded that the survival benefits of NAC are due to the downstaging of the primary tumor.^{7,11} The addition of NAC to the regimens given to patients undergoing bladder preservation is being implemented in several centers.
+Sternberg et al posited that bladder-sparing can be selected in patients based on their response to NAC.19 Jiang et al reported a two-year OS of 74% in patients who had NAC, then TMT.
+They concluded that NAC followed by TMT can have encouraging oncological outcomes.20 On the other hand, Mirza et al stated that the benefit of NAC with concurrent chemoradiotherapy is not clearly defined yet.21 Our study has failed to show a positive impact of NAC in TMT patients, although that was not the main hypothesis we were testing.
+The role of NAC will remain unclear until additional evidence is published, such as a prospective, randomized trial that could provide clarity to the question.21

-Studying individual factors impacting response to TMT, it has been reported that CIS along with age, sex, size>3cm, grade, and number of tumors are predictive factors for progression after bladder preservation.22 Additionally, patients with large multi-focal tumors or tumor-related hydronephrosis have higher rates of recurrence with bladder-preservation.8 Consequently, these patients are often counseled towards radical cystectomy at our institution.
+Studying individual factors impacting response to TMT, it has been reported that CIS, along with age, sex, tumor size >3 cm, grade, and number of tumors are predictive factors for progression after bladder preservation.22 Additionally, patients with large multifocal tumors or tumor-related hydronephrosis have higher rates of recurrence with bladder preservation.8 Consequently, these patients are often counselled towards RC at our institution.
 Using multivariable analysis, we observed that the primary factor associated with bladder tumor recurrence was the presence of concomitant CIS.
-Mirza et al. discussed the factors used to identify patients suitable for bladder preservation.
-They concluded that the presence of CIS is a strong predictor of recurrence; however, it has little impact on survival so it should not be an absolute contraindication for bladder preservation treatment modalities.21 Even in RC patients, these findings are substantiated by Thomas et al. and Parker et al. who both concluded that although the presence of CIS is associated with decreased complete pathologic response to NAC, overall survival is not impacted.^{23, 24} In our CIS cohort sub analysis, the OS and disease-free survival were higher in patients who had NAC-TMT compared to patients who had TMT only.
+Mirza et al discussed the factors used to identify patients suitable for bladder preservation.
+They concluded that the presence of CIS is a strong predictor of recurrence; however, it has little impact on survival so it should not be an absolute contraindication for bladder preservation treatment modalities.21 Even in RC patients, these findings are substantiated by Thomas et al and Parker et al, who both concluded that although the presence of CIS is associated with decreased complete pathological response to NAC, OS is not impacted.^{23,24} In our CIS cohort sub analysis, the OS and diseasefree survival were higher in patients who had NAC-TMT compared to patients who had TMT only.

 Although not statistically significant, these data are hypothesis-generating, and may suggest that patients with CIS should be directed towards NAC compared to patients without CIS in the TMT setting.
-Ultimately, care should be taken when counseling patients with CIS for bladderpreservation.
+Ultimately, care should be taken when counselling patients with CIS for bladder preservation.
 For example, patients with CIS who opt for TMT may require more frequent cystoscopic assessments or adjuvant intravesical therapies to modify the risk of recurrence in the preserved bladder.
 Additional research is required to determine the optimal management of patients with CIS who undergo TMT.